Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 In the speech of his life, Geoff Mulcahy declared "We are the independent, unbeatable team.
 Dixons say we have no retail experience - 30,000 years’ experience that is what we have in the room today.
 That loyalty, that total commitment to our strategy, that is what Stanley will find he’s fighting against, and that is why investors should reject this inadequate and misconceived offer."
 Viewers of the evening news saw the huge audience spontaneously rise and applaud for over ten minutes.

-As if any reinforcement was needed, both major commercial TV networks carried carefully-crafted advertisements revealing the new-look Woolworths for the first time.
-In keeping with City Regulations the ads made no mention of the bid battle, but nonetheless packed quite a punch.
+For reinforcement, both ITV and Channel Four carried carefully-crafted advert showing the new-look Woolworths for the first time.
+City Regulations prevented any mention of the bid-battle, but they still packed quite a punch.

 By way of an epilogue, fifteen years later three former Dixons Men took the helm of the demerged Woolworths Group.
 The Chairman, Gerald Corbett, CEO Trevor Bish-Jones and Operations Director Steve Lewis had all worked for Kalms.
 And, after seven years of their leadership, the stores vanished from the High Street.
 The Group had amassed debts of over £300m.